zakichan719/selenium_main/README.md

-# Selenium Automation with undetected_chromedriver
+# Selenium Automation with undetected_chromedriver | headless mode

 This repository provides an example of using Selenium along with undetected_chromedriver for automating web browsing tasks.
 The combination of Selenium and undetected_chromedriver can help bypass certain detection mechanisms that websites might have in place.